-Highly Leveraged Transaction or Change In Control May Adversely Affect Creditworthiness of Notes holders of the notes against adverse effects on the creditworthiness of the notes in the event of a highly leveraged transaction or a significant corporate transaction (such as the acquisition of securities, merger, the sale of assets or otherwise) involving us or our general partner.
+Highly Leveraged Transaction or Change In Control May Adversely Affect Credit-worthiness of Notes

+The indenture for the notes contains provisions that are intended to protect holders of the notes against adverse effects on the creditworthiness of the notes in the event of a highly leveraged transaction or a significant corporate transaction (such as the acquisition of securities, merger, the sale of assets or otherwise) involving us or our general partner.
 However, the indenture does not contain provisions which protect holders of notes against adverse effects of a change in control per se, such as the sale of the stock of our general partner or the election of its directors.
 There can be no assurance that we or our general partner will not enter into such a transaction and adversely affect our ability to meet our obligations under the notes or our general partner's obligation under its guarantee.
+Moreover, there can be no assurance that a significant corporate transaction such as an acquisition which complies with the indenture provisions will not adversely affect the creditworthiness of the notes.